wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-office-managing-troubleshooting/includes/troubleshoot-manage-common-issues.md

     - officecdn.microsoft.com
     - Configuration Manager
     - other custom-defined location
-- Check the “%ProgramFiles%\Microsoft Office\Updates\Download” and “..\Apply” folders for update packages.
+- Check the %ProgramFiles%\Microsoft Office\Updates\Download and ..\Apply folders for update packages.
 - Check the registry for the last trigger source to make sure its set properly.
-It’s usually “SCHEDULEDTASK” in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Office\ClickToRun\Scenario\UPDATE
+It’s usually **SCHEDULEDTASK** in HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Office\ClickToRun\Scenario\UPDATE
-- Check HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Office\ClickToRun\Configuration for “VersionToReport” to make sure the version is correct.
+- Check HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Office\ClickToRun\Configuration for **VersionToReport** to make sure the version is correct.
-- Try deleting the “Updates” folder in “%ProgramFiles%\Microsoft Office\” to see if triggering another update will start to hydrate update files.
+- Try deleting the **Updates** folder in %ProgramFiles%\Microsoft Office\ to see if triggering another update will start to hydrate update files.

 Remember that updates from CDN sources may be throttled – especially when it’s close to an update release day.
 Files may trickle in slower than expected to %ProgramFiles% locations.